 Working days can, depending on local circumstances, vary between organisations.
 For example, because of the number of local public holidays employees receive.
-The number of working days should exclude weekends (except for employees who work these periods as part of their normal working week), public holidays and local holidays, rest days and annual leave.
+The number of working days should exclude weekends (except for employees who work these periods as

+part of their normal worki na week) nublie k polidays and local

+holidays, rest days and a lolidays and local

-Here is an example of a calculation of working days available per year:
+Here is an example of a c king dave available per

+year: available per

+year Full-time and

+part-time Temporary

-Example Full-time and part-time employees Temporary employees
+Example employees employees

 Base 365 days 92 days

 Less:

 Weekends 104 days 26 days

-Approal le erre OF dove E days Annual leave 25 days 5 days Public / local holidays 12 days 1 day Working days per year 224 days 60 days days annual leave (that is days per year). e have included and of allow a temporary period they have be s instead.
-For exam see months would n nual leave.
-However, of employee to take en contracted to work inple, an employee ormally be entitled to five Inclusions/ exclusions carry out duties for Ensure to include: or the RSL. any of the RSL's s ubsidiaries who do not ubsidiaries who carry out SHR Calculation To calculate the 'total nur and (v). nber of staff' we wil l add B(i), (ii), (ii), (iv) RSL Calculation The RSL will calculate the (C) by applying the follow d sickness absence' at C(i) The turnover of senion percentage of the total set by the system.
-C(ii) Total staff turnover to percentage of the total st • C(iii) The percentage of v rough absences a) sickness absence b) the number of wo 100.
-Equals: c) the percentage of absence. rking days available e per year.
+Annual leave 25 days 5 days

+Public / local

+holidays 12 days 1 day

+Working days

+per year 224 days 60 days

+Temporary employees

+eir temporary em ployees in different ways.

+In the example above, we

+your organisation may not allow a temporary employee to take

+annual leave during the p eriod they have b een contracted to work

+and may pay them for this instead.
+For example, an employee

+contracted to work for three months would normally be entitled to five

+days annual leave (that is s, pro rata to full-t ime staff entitlement of 20

+days per year).

+Inclusions/ Do not include:

+exclusions agency staff;

+staff employed by any of the RSL's subsidiaries who do not

+carry out duties for the RSL.

+Ensure to include:

+subsidiaries who carry ou

+duties for the RSL

+SHR To calculate the 'total number of staff' we will add B(i), (ii), (iii), (iv)

+Calculation and (v).

+RSL The RSL will calculate the nd sickness absence' at

+Calculation (C) by applying the follow ing calculations:

+C(i) The turnover of senior staff should be calculated as a

+percentage of the total senior staff the RSL employs - as calculated

+by the system.

+C(ii) Total atoff turnauter t atal atoff figures - hould be calculated as -

+C(ii) Total staff turnover to percentage of the total sta

+$y_3 - a_3$ reported in $D(vi)$.

+C(iii) The percentage of v vorking dave lost through absences

+because of staff sickness

+a) sickness absence).
+Divided by:

+ble per year.
 Multiplied by

-Indicator
+100. Equals:

+c) the percentage of working davs los t through sickness

+absence.
+J

-The number of lets during the reporting year by source of let.
+Indicator The number of lets during the reporting year by source of let.

-C2

-For ALL landlords:
+C2 For ALL landlords:

-AMEND

-- (i) the number of lets to existing tenants; - (ii) the number of lets to housing list applicants; - (iii) the number of mutual exchanges; - (iv) the number of lets from other sources. - (v) For LAs only:
+(i) the number of lets to existing tenants;

+(ii) the number of lets to housing list applicants;

+(iii) the number of mutual exchanges;

+(iv) the number of lets from other sources.

+(v) For LAs only:

 the number of lets to homeless applicants.

-(vi) For RSLs only: by local authority area
+For RSLs only, by local authority area:

-the number of applicants who have been assessed as statutorily homeless by the local authority; broken down by:
+(v) the number of applicants who have been assessed as statutorily homeless by the local authority;

+(vi) The number of other nominations from local authorities;

+(vii) Total lets made.